Seeing if you could qualify for a mortgage

 - travel and entertainment.

-We’ll ask you for details of your financial commitments such as loans, overdrafts, credit and store cards, hire purchase agreements and maintenance payments.
+We’ll ask you for details of all your financial commitments such as loans, overdrafts, credit and store cards, hire purchase agreements and maintenance payments.

 Use the 'How much could I borrow' calculator to see what we might be able to lend you.
 Simply fill in a few details for all applicants.